qqbc/qqbc/docs/01-user/01_qqbcd/08_troubleshooting/index.md

 ### Error 3070000: WASM Exception Error

 If you try to deploy the `eosio.bios` contract or `eosio.system` contract in an attempt to boot an QQBC-based blockchain and you get the following error or similar: `Publishing contract...
 Error 3070000: WASM Exception Error Details: env.set_proposed_producers_ex unresolveable`, it is because you have to activate the `PREACTIVATE_FEATURE` protocol first.
 More details about it and how to enable it can be found in the [Bios Boot Sequence Tutorial](https://developers.eos.io/welcome/latest/tutorials/bios-boot-sequence/#112-set-the-eosiosystem-contract).
-For more information, you may also visit the [Qqbcd Upgrade Guides](https://developers.eos.io/manuals/eos/latest/qqbcd/upgrade-guides/).
+For more information, you may also visit the [qqbcd Upgrade Guides](https://developers.eos.io/manuals/eos/latest/qqbcd/upgrade-guides/).